shfunc/hud-python/environments/README.md

     await send(100, "ready")
 ```

-Those messages are displayed live on hud.so alongside resource graphs – perfect feedback while you wait.
+Those messages are displayed live on hud.ai alongside resource graphs – perfect feedback while you wait.

 ### 4. Live telemetry (`telemetry://live`) (Optional)

-Expose a resource named `telemetry://live` exactly like in `environments/browser/src/hud_controller/server.py` to return live url to be displayed on hud.so.
+Expose a resource named `telemetry://live` exactly like in `environments/browser/src/hud_controller/server.py` to return live url to be displayed on hud.ai.

 Once all of the above works you can unleash *hundreds* of concurrent agents on your new environment.